CrowdsourcingKC/crowdsourcingshortcut/ch-1.md

 ---
-title: Ch 1: The Appeal of Crowdsourcing & The Porcupine’s Dilemma
+title: Chapter 1 The Appeal of Crowdsourcing & The Porcupine’s Dilemma
 ---
 Pencil Drawing of a Porcupine
 Is there anything as tense, as uncertain, or as potentially painful as interacting with our fellow man?